cywolf/indy-hipe/text/agent-message-routing/README.md

 }
 ```

-This `forward` message is packed using the routing key, so that it can only be unpacked by Agents-R-Us.
-No sender verification key is provided (the message is anon-encrypted), and Agents-R-Us SHOULD NOT be able to recover the sender, as this is an unnecessary disclosure of information.
-The message is delivered to the endpoint Bob listed in the DIDDoc provided to Alice, which is the public endpoint of Agents-R-Us.
+This `forward` message is packed using the routing key so that it can only be unpacked by Agents-R-Us.
+No sender verification key is provided (the message is anonymously encrypted).
+Agents-R-Us SHOULD NOT be able to recover the sender as this is an unnecessary disclosure of information.
+The message is delivered to the endpoint Bob listed in the DIDDoc provided to Alice, which is the public endpoint of Agents-R-Us (`C.endpoint`).

 Upon receiving and unpacking the `forward` message, Agents-R-Us searches its routing records for the recipient key contained in the `to` field.
 It finds the recipient key is associated with the pairwise connection it has formed with Bob.
 Agents-R-Us then looks up the details of the pairwise connection and its related contact information (contained in the DIDDoc Bob provided to Agents-R-Us), then transmits the contents of the `msg` field to Bob's Agent, completing the message delivery.